kragen/derctuo/markdown/ancient-batteries.md

 Gold probably *does* work
 -------------------------

-Above I said I didn't think gold would work, thinking it would be too inert to interact with electrolytes.
-But gold here wouldn't be the electrode that would need to dissolve, so Bernd Jendrissek tried some gold-plated copper contacts along the edge of an old SIMM with a paper towel soaked with salty vinegar and a copper wire on the other side of the paper towel, getting 0.3 V and a few microamps.
-So, if Jendrissek's report is correct, it seems that gold *does* work.
+Above I said I didn’t think gold would work, thinking it would be too inert to interact with electrolytes.
+But gold here wouldn’t be the electrode that would need to dissolve, so Bernd Jendrissek tried some gold-plated copper contacts along the edge of an old SIMM with a paper towel soaked with salty vinegar and a copper wire on the other side of the paper towel, getting 0.3 V and a few microamps.
+So, if Jendrissek’s report is correct, it seems that gold *does* work.